 The notation "\xxx" is used for "binary" data, where "xxx" is the decimal representation of the number.
 Use the codes \000 to \255 to include all possible values for a character.
 This notation is supported by the WinTest Test and Demonstration Software.
 We recommend you try this utility by using the examples listed under Description of Control Functions (Pg.
-22).
+21).
 Select a line of text by highlighting it, copy it, then paste it into the WinTest edit box with a right-click

-"Paste".
+Punctions (Pg.
+21).
+Select a line of text by highlighting it, copy it, then paste it into the win lest edit box with a right-click "Paste".
 Be sure not to highlight the invisible carriage return at the end of the line.